Illegal Immigrants Barred From Sleeping Overnight at Boston’s Logan Airport

 Illegal immigrants using Logan Airport as a makeshift shelter is a long-running issue as the country has been grappling with an influx of people crossing the southern border without authorization.

-Mr. Freni said at the time that “it needed to be emphasized that Logan airport was not an appropriate place” to house illegal immigrants.
+Mr. Freni said at the time that “it needed to be emphasized that Logan Airport was not an appropriate place” to house illegal immigrants.

-Massachusetts Sen. Peter Durant, a Republican, told The Epoch Times in January that allowing illegal immigrants to use Logan Airport as a makeshift shelter was an “absolute security risk.”
+Massachusetts state Sen. Peter Durant, a Republican, told The Epoch Times in January that allowing illegal immigrants to use Logan Airport as a makeshift shelter was an “absolute security risk.”

 Illegal immigrants using Logan Airport as a makeshift shelter in Boston.
 (Alice Giordano/The Epoch Times)